misterBIT/angular2-workshop-shop/README.md

 We recommend [nvm](https://github.com/creationix/nvm) for managing multiple versions of node and npm. (not avilable for windows, other similar solutions exist)

+ WINDOWS ONLY run to install dependencies as global
+    npm install -g webpack webpack-dev-server typings typescript

 ## Create a new project based on this app

 Download this repo or clone it into new project folder (e.g., `my-proj`).